 Improve productivity while working from home using these easy yet effective hacks

-Working from home is becoming more popular, but it may not be suitable for everyone.
-Simultaneously, there are a variety of tricks that can be used to make working from home more comfortable.
+However, there are a variety of tricks that can be used to make working from home more comfortable.

-Working from home helps connect family and work, especially when the children are young and being away from home full time seems unthinkable, but there is a strong desire or need to work.
+Working from home helps connect family and work, especially when the children are young and being away from home full-t ime seems unthinkable, but there is a strong desire or need to work.

 The home environment is relaxing, and it saves time and energy that would otherwise be spent on work and moving.
-It’s ideal for those who prefer to work alone and know how to motivate themselves.

 However, when it comes to the negative sides of working from home, some of them are quite significant.
 When you work from home by yourself, you may miss socializing with coworkers.